High School Academic Courses (Grades 9-12)

 9 a.m. – 1:30 p.m.

 This lab course is an introduction to the physical world through hands-on and theoretical investigations.
 Students will be challenged to derive physical meaning from patterns in the data they collect and analyze.
 Students will investigate ideas surrounding motion, force, momentum, energy, circuits, magnetism, and various topics in modern physics.
 Students will also learn authentic professional skills such as technical communication (reading, writing, speaking, listening), proportional reasoning, computational thinking, time management, and how to collaborate successfully in a group.
+Prerequisites: Biology and Algebra 2 or any Geometry.
 This is a graded course earning one year of credit.
-Prerequisites: Biology (S100 / K610) and Algebra II (M210 / K510) or Honors Geometry (M320)

 Service Learning